 Is Lululemon Shifting Toward Sustainable Manufacturing?

-As someone working in the activewear manufacturing industry, I’ve followed Lululemon’s sustainability journey closely.
-Here’s a clear, experience-based breakdown of how the brand is changing its materials, factories, and future direction.
+As someone working in activewear manufacturing, I’ve followed Lululemon’s sustainability evolution closely.
+Below is a structured, experience-based breakdown of how the brand is transforming its materials, factories, and long-term strategy.

 Table of Contents